CALL US! (888) 848-0144

 A Very Short History of Car Computers

-Let’s begin with a brief overview of how car computers evolved, and the role of the powertrain control module in today’s vehicles.
+Let’s begin with a brief overview of how car computers evolved and the role of the powertrain control module in today’s vehicles.
 The first computers appeared in cars during the late 1960s and early 1970s.
 Circuit boards had specific roles like regulating fuel injection systems.
 It wasn’t until the 1980s that microchips and microprocessors became small enough to fit into cars.
 By the 1990s, on-board computers became more sophisticated.
-They could now control most of the electrical processes of the car, including climate controls, braking systems, and odometer.
+They could now control most of the electrical processes of the car, including climate controls, braking systems, and odometers.

 What’s the Difference Between an ECM, TCM & PCM?